lawazislam/lawazislam/README.md

 `Excel` `Power BI` `Data reconciliation` `Reporting`

 **IT Project Coordinator and Researcher · City of Windsor** · Sep to Dec 2025
-- Rebuilt 50+ ServiceNow knowledge-base articles, now used across the IT department, and audited 30+ entries to decide what stays internal and what citizens can see
+- Reorganized and refreshed the ServiceNow knowledge base, cutting 50+ articles to about 30 by removing irrelevant entries and updating the rest, deciding what stays internal versus citizen-visible
-- Helped design the AI Use Case submission process: form structure, question flow, prioritization criteria
+- Co-designed the AI Use Case submission process: form structure, question flow, prioritization criteria
 - Supported active IT projects under the Technology Strategy and Operations team with feasibility checks and documentation

 `ServiceNow` `SharePoint` `Microsoft 365` `Power Automate` `Documentation`